St. Paul’s is a place where music abounds.

 As one of the few Savannah Episcopal churches celebrating a weekly sung Eucharist, you’ll have an opportunity to hear the Parish Choir each week, accompanied by organ and piano.

 The present organ is a Fratelli Ruffatti pipe organ, from Padua, Italy.
 A three manual pipe organ console, built by Rodgers of Hillsboro, Oregon, controls it.
-The Ruffatti family has been building instruments for more than 300 years, including all of the organs in the Vatican as well as many Cathedrals in Europe.
+The Ruffatti family has been building instruments since 1940.
+The firm is deeply rooted in the 300 year history of organ building in Padua.
+Ruffatti has built instruments all over the world, including all of the organs in the Vatican as well as many Cathedrals in Europe and the United States.

 Designed to be an eclectic instrument, it has the ability to successfully play all periods of organ composition, making it excellent for recitals as well as the support and encouragement of congregational singing.
 Built in 1976 the organ contains 25 ranks of 1,403 individual pipes divided into four divisions — the great, the swell, the pedal and the choir/positive.
 In 1998 the instrument was overhauled and restored by A. E. Schlueter Pipe Organ of Lithonia, Georgia, at which time a new Rodgers console was added.
 The new console was made available through the generosity of the people of St. Paul’s and a generous gift of Gordon C. Carson, III, MD, sometime organist of St. Paul’s.
 Also, through the generosity of Arthur and Susan Schlueter, the restorer added a nine-bell zimbelstern.

-The 12′ Yahama grand piano was given to the church in 2008 through the generosity of an anonymous member.
+The 7′ Kawai competition grand piano was given to the church in 2008 through the generosity of an anonymous member.
 The piano is the first placed in the church.

 In addition to providing a place for weekly music in worship, St. Paul’s provides a home for a variety of local musical groups.